-All releases to the market issued by the Group (other than third party lodged substantial shareholder notices) not audited or reviewed by the external auditor are approved by both the CEO and CFO, and by the Chair and/or the Board if considered commercially or market sensitive in nature.
-All pricesensitive ASX release confirmations are immediately emailed to directors.
+All releases to the market issued by the Group (other than third party lodged substantial shareholder notices) not audited or reviewed by the external auditor are approved by the CEO, CFO and/or the Company Secretary as well as by the Chair and/or the Board if considered commercially or market sensitive in nature.
+All price sensitive ASX release confirmations are immediately emailed to Directors.